 note: adopted 1957, replaced 1958, restored 1987; Mohamad Abdel WAHAB also composed the music for the anthem of the United Arab Emirates

-Turkey name: "Istiklal Marsi" (Independence March)
+name: "Istiklal Marsi" (Independence March)

 lyrics/music: Mehmet Akif ERSOY/Zeki UNGOR